Slamy/fpga_soft_mpeg/README.md

 required to keep up with the incoming data stream.
 Picorv32 is too slow, even with hardware acceleration.

+These results are based on compiling the software with -O3 and a bitrate of 387 kb/s and a sample rate of 44100 Hz:

     Debug out a1a1a1a1  Waterlevel:        98008        98008 Samples decoded:      186624  Samples played:       88889  Load:          47 %   vexii
     Debug out a1a1a1a1  Waterlevel:        61851        61851 Samples decoded:      186624  Samples played:      125047  Load:          67 %   vexiiwb
     Debug out a1a1a1a1  Waterlevel:       -76603       -76603 Samples decoded:      186624  Samples played:      263501  Load:         141 %   picorv32

+Reducing the bit rate to 224 kb/s to align it with VideoCD results into a slightly better performance:

+    Debug out a1a1a1a1  Waterlevel:       105441       105441 Samples decoded:      186624  Samples played:       81456  Load:          43 %   vexii
+    Debug out a1a1a1a1  Waterlevel:        74385        74385 Samples decoded:      186624  Samples played:      112513  Load:          60 %   vexiiwb
+    Debug out a1a1a1a1  Waterlevel:       -58413       -58413 Samples decoded:      186624  Samples played:      245312  Load:         131 %   picorv32

+Compiling the software with -Os decreases the number of instruction words from 3101 to 1929 but also decreases performance.
+These are still results using 224 kb/s:

+    Debug out a1a1a1a1  Waterlevel:        49404        49404 Samples decoded:      186624  Samples played:      137493  Load:          73 %   vexii
+    Debug out a1a1a1a1  Waterlevel:        22340        22340 Samples decoded:      186624  Samples played:      164557  Load:          88 %   vexiiwb
+    Debug out a1a1a1a1  Waterlevel:      -137554      -137554 Samples decoded:      186624  Samples played:      324453  Load:         173 %   picorv32

 ### Benchmarks using only the soft core

 Running pl_mpeg without any modifications, shows how inefficient the RISC V implementations are when it comes to execute Multiply-Accumulate operations.
 It might be possible that a RISC V with vector instructions and the correct compiler can fix this problem though.

+These results are based on compiling the software with -O3 and a bitrate of 387 kb/s and a sample rate of 44100 Hz:

     Debug out a1a1a1a1  Waterlevel:       -22333       -22333 Samples decoded:      186624  Samples played:      209231  Load:         112 %   vexii
     Debug out a1a1a1a1  Waterlevel:      -125639      -125639 Samples decoded:      186624  Samples played:      312537  Load:         167 %   vexiiwb